-Go cruising for a day or rent a kayak for the whole week for overnight trips with Lake Powell Vacations.
-Our simple booking process and shop location in Page, AZ get you out and on the water in no time.
+Go cruising for a day or rent a kayak for the whole week for overnight trips with Lake Powell Rentals & Retail.
+Our simple booking process and shop location in Page, AZ, get you out and on the water in no time.
 We can recommend the best places to kayak Lake Powell (including Antelope Canyon, a must-see spot!) and even sell kayaking outfits and clothing in our retail shop!
-We have all that you need for perfect Lake Powell vacation.
+We have all that you need for the perfect Lake Powell vacation.

 Kayak rentals include life jackets, paddles, car racks, and straps for the safe transportation of your rental.
 Book a kayak rental with us today!

-When you pick up your kayak rental at Lake Powell Vacations, we can give you a map with some of our top places to kayak on Lake Powell.
+When you pick up your kayak rental at Lake Powell Rentals & Retail, we can give you a map of some of our top places to kayak on Lake Powell.
 Luckily, kayaks can be launched nearly anywhere, not just at the docks, marinas, and launching ramps.
-Lone Rock Beach with its beach camping can be a popular launching point as can be Stanton Creek farther up north.
-If you do choose to use a launching ramp, some options that are less crowded include Stateline and Antelope Point or Halls Crossing on the Bullfrog side.
+Lone Rock Beach, with its beach camping, can be a popular launching point, as can Stanton Creek farther up north.
+If you do choose to use a launching ramp, some less crowded options include Stateline and Antelope Point or Halls Crossing on the Bullfrog side.

 Kayaking Antelope Canyon is an experience not to be missed!
 The iconic slot canyons can be reached via nearby water channels for a unique, one-of-kind trip.
 Because this is one of the few wakeless canyons in Lake Powell, you can enjoy smooth sailing and calm waters on it all year long.